 I believe that having well-balanced nutrition isn't just about getting nourishment from the food we eat, but also encompasses our social connection to cultural traditions and personal pleasures.

-In this blog post, I look forward to sharing ways to power-up your liver health and begin on a journey towards a healthier life.
+In these blog posts, I look forward to sharing ways to power-up your liver health and begin on a journey towards a healthier life.

 Why is eating well important when you have liver disease?